 It didn’t start out this way, but pigeon pose has become my all-time favorite hip stretch.
-Once you get passed the hard part (and that may take a little time), you can really relax into this soothing stretch.
-It’s an incredible stretch for your gluteal muscles and if you’re tighter, you’ll feel it in your hamstrings, as well.
+Once you get past the hard part (and that may take a little time), you can really relax into this soothing stretch.
+It’s an incredible stretch for your gluteal muscles, and if you’re tighter, you’ll feel it in your hamstrings as well.

-Start from a down dog pose, so that your body forms an upside down “V.” Bring your right knee forward, drop your hips, and place your right ankle behind the left wrist creating a 45-degree angle with the right knee.
-The outside of your right lower leg rests on the floor and your left leg extends back with the kneecap and the top of the foot facing the floor.
-If the right-foot placement feels uncomfortable in any way (e.g. pain in the right knee), gently move your right foot closer to your left hip and/or place a folded blanket under your right hip.
+Start from a down dog pose, so that your body forms an upside down “V.” Bring your left knee forward, drop your hips, and place your left ankle behind the right wrist, creating a 45-degree angle with the left knee.
+The outside of your left lower leg rests on the floor and your right leg extends back, with the kneecap and the top of the foot facing the floor.
+If the left-foot placement feels uncomfortable in any way (e.g., you have pain in the left knee), gently move your left foot closer to your right hip and/or place a folded blanket under your right hip.
 Fold your torso forward as you stretch your arms in front of you on the mat.
-Hold for two to three minutes, and then return to the down dog position.
-Repeat, this time stepping forward with your left leg.
+Hold for 2 to 3 minutes, and then return to the down dog position.
+Repeat, this time stepping forward with your right leg.

 5. Frog Pose

 Possibly the most intense of all the hip stretches, frog pose is the one I enjoy doing the least, but I still do it, because I know it can help loosen deep connective tissue.
 Please be careful with this pose — the stretch can feel extreme, so breathe deeply and ease into it.
 If you push too hard, your body will tense up, which is precisely the opposite of what we want from yoga.